 - Electronic waste.
 Unfortunately, you can’t just throw out electronic waste because it usually contains hazardous materials.
 Just like with appliances, dispose of them in compliance with the local ordinances.

 - Construction materials.
-You’ll need an actionable plan do deal with the construction materials and debris.
-Which introduce more common foreclosure cleanout problems.
+You’ll need an actionable plan to deal with the construction materials and debris, which introduces more common foreclosure cleanout problems.
 So, have a plan you can follow through with.